¿Hablas español? You can download or print this self-installation booklet in Spanish to better help you in setting up

 Common issues during self-installation

 - What if I can't locate my Fiber Jack?
 Watch this video to learn more about how to look for your Fiber Jack.
 The Fiber Jack is normally in the living room on the same wall near where your TV is located.
 In homes where your Fiber Jack is installed someplace other than your main living space, it may be in a closet or media panel, behind a couch, in the garage, or in another out-of-the-way place.
 Go here to learn more about your Fiber Jack.

 - What if my Fiber Jack is damaged?
 Do not try to open, modify or repair your Fiber Jack.
 This could cause electric shock or injury to you.

 - What do the blinking lights on my Google Fiber devices mean?
-The LEDs on the front of the Google Fiber equipment indicate its status.
+The LEDs on the front of the Google Fiber device indicate its status.
 If you're having trouble with your device, you can use the detailed information to diagnose the issue based on how the LEDs look.